Find Grad Schools

 • Present research findings at national meetings or in peer-reviewed journals.

-These are the skills Allergists and Immunologists say are the most useful in their careers:
+Below is a list of the skills most Allergists and Immunologists say are important on the job.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.